-Window and Door Component
+Window and Door Components

 Door/Window elements in ARCHICAD can only be placed into existing Walls - they cannot "float" independently of a Wall.
+Thus, Door and Window components require a Wall-type input.

+To create the Door/Window opening, the input data must include information on its location relative to the host Wall's reference line.
+You can define this in two ways: via distance or a point.

-Thus, Door and Window components also require a Wall-type input.
-In addition, the input data must also define the distance between the Door/Window insertion point and the Wall's endpoint, along the Wall reference line.
-Using Advanced Input Options, you can also define the opening's vertical position from the Wall base - that is, the Sill Height.
+- The Door/Window Distance component defines the distance between the Door/Window insertion point and the Wall's endpoint, along the Wall reference line. - The Door/Window Point component defines the location of the Door/Window opening as a point projected perpendicularly onto the Wall reference line.

-As described in the Object component, attach a Door/Window Settings Node to the Settings input parameter of the Door or Window component, then open the Select ARCHICAD Library Part dialog.
-After selecting the required Library Part on the left side, check the GDL parameters you wish to control through Grasshopper on the right.
+As described in the Object component, attach a Door/Window Settings Node to the Settings input parameter of the Door or Window component, then open the Select ARCHICAD Library Part dialog to choose an opening type.